Classifying Hopf algebras of a given dimension: Hopf algebras of dimension

 \begin{remark} Suppose that $L$ is a nonabelian group of order $4p$, $p$ an odd prime.
 Then unless $p=3$ and $L = \mathbb{A}_4$, $L$ has a normal subgroup $N$ of order $p$.
 (This follows from the Sylow Theorems; see, for example, \cite[p.
 34]{L}.)
 Then there is a Hopf algebra map from $\Bbbk L$ to $\Bbbk (L/N)$ where $L/N$ is a group of order $4$.
 Dualizing we see that $\Bbbk^L$ contains a sub-Hopf algebra isomorphic to a group algebra of dimension $4$ and thus $G(\Bbbk^L)$ is a group of order $4$. \end{remark}

-\begin{prop} Let $H$ be a nonsemisimple, nonpointed non-copointed Hopf algebra with $\dim H = 8p$ and suppose $H$ has a simple subcoalgebra $D$ of dimension $4$ stable under the antipode.
+\begin{prop} Let $H$ be a nonsemisimple, nonpointed nonbasic Hopf algebra with $\dim H = 8p$ and suppose $H$ has a simple subcoalgebra $D$ of dimension $4$ stable under the antipode.
 Then $H$ has a nontrivial grouplike element of order $2$. \end{prop}

 \begin{proof} Let $\mathcal{H}$ denote the sub-Hopf algebra of $H$ generated by $D$.
 Then $\dim \mathcal{H} \neq 2,4, p$ and so $\dim \mathcal{H} = 8, 2p, 4p $ or $8p$.